ahalfpen727/VariantAnalysisScripts/README.md

-# This repository contains several workflows for NGS data.
-There is a workflow for the analysis of MiSeq or NextSeq Data and a seperate workflow for the analysis of Illumina Infinimum GSA microarray data
+# This repository contains several NGS data analysis workflows bifurcated across two directories.

+The DNA microarray analysis workflow is designed to analyze Illumina Infinimum GSA microarray data from several input directories.
+The targeted sequencing workflow is designed for the analysis of MiSeq and NextSeq Data.

 ## DNA microarray Analysis Steps:
 1) Convert IDAT to GTC